 - Elementor Pro (page builder) and Clickmagick (paid) [optional] – Again the training recommends you get a non-licensed version of Elementor for $5.

 We have tested almost every page builder out there, both free and paid.
 Thrive takes the cake in each department by a significant margin.
 If you wondered, this review (the one you’re reading right now) is created with Thrive as well.

 Final Verdict – Is Multiplyzer a Scam?

-The training is legitimate, but focuses on teaching traffic methods which won't make you any money.
-The funnel demonstrated in the training is quite good, and it should definitely work unless hundred other people use the same exact system and make it saturated.
+The training is legitimate but focuses on teaching traffic methods which won’t make you any money.
+The funnel demonstrated in training is quite good, and it should definitely work unless hundred other people use the same exact system and make it saturated.